Providence Park: History

 Since 1893, the site had been home to Multnomah Field, which consisted of sports fields with various grandstands.
 Before the MAC developed the site as an athletic field, it was a large Chinese vegetable garden, supplying produce to much of Portland.
 In 1912, the distinctive Multnomah Athletic Club, which currently borders the south end of the stadium, was constructed.
 The overarching stadium was completed in 1926 for $502,000, and named "Multnomah Civic Stadium" after the club.

 The site was used for college football (including seven Civil War games between the University of Oregon and Oregon State University), cricket matches and greyhound racing.
 Well into the 1960s, most significant football games hosted by Oregon and Oregon State were held at this site because of its capacity.
 Oregon played in 107 games at Multnomah/Civic Stadium between 1894 and 1970.
-The University of Washington played all its road games against Oregon and Oregon State at Multnomah Field/Multnomah Stadium until 1966 (OSU) and 1967 (Oregon).
+The University of Washington played all its road games against Oregon and Oregon State at Multnomah Field/Multnomah Stadium between 1923 (OSU) and 1924 (Oregon) until 1966 (OSU) and 1967 (Oregon).
 The site also hosted the Portland Rose Festival.

 In 1956, the Portland Beavers moved to the stadium after their original field, Vaughn Street Park, was condemned.
 After two attempts for a new domed stadium in Delta Park were defeated by voters in 1964, the city looked to purchase what was already in existence.
 In 1966, the Multnomah Athletic Club sold the stadium for $2.1 million to the city of Portland, which renamed it "Civic Stadium".
 The city government rejected several proposed renovation plans, including construction of a 57,000-seat domed stadium, and adding a second deck supported by helium-filled balloons.
 Prior to the 2011 MLS season, the stadium was renamed "Jeld-Wen Field" from "PGE Park", in a partnership with Klamath Falls-based company Jeld-Wen.
 Jeld-Wen is a manufacturer of windows and doors, leading to the stadium's nickname, "The House of Pane."
 In 2014, the stadium was renamed "Providence Park" after a partnership with Providence Health & Services was announced.

 Kerry Tymchuk, executive director of the Oregon Historical Society, summarized the stadium's history: "Providence Park has been home to some of the most iconic moments in Oregon sports history.
 It also ranks with such classic venues as Wrigley Field and Fenway Park as a stadium that has stood the test of time and that is uniquely part and parcel of the city in which it resides. ...
 Portland is a city that prides itself on its uniqueness.
 While many major cities have chosen to replace historic sports stadiums with modern domes or complexes, Portland has chosen to retain much of the original architecture and charm of one of architect A.E.
 Doyle's most beloved creations."